cesarderio/reading-notes/401-reading-notes/class-08.md

 Describe a Role/Permission heirarchy that you might implement using RBAC.

-* Senior devs/ Managers would have more access than junior devs || a consumer access vs worker access.
+* Senior devs/ Managers would have more access than junior devs.

+* A consumer access vs worker access.

 What approach might you take to implement RBAC?